 Country Status of CEVNI Additional information

 Austria А Following the adoption of CEVNI 4 Austria contributed to aligning CEVNI and the Fundamental Rules for the Navigation on the Danube (DFND).
-National rules are almost identical to CEVNI.
+1 National rules are almost identical to CEVNI.
+4

 Belarus А

 Belgium С For the time being, legislation based on CEVNI Revision 2 applies (Royal Decree of 24 September 2006).
 Work is under way to bring it in line with CEVNI 4.
+2

-Bulgaria Α Bulgaria is implementing the new edition of DFND, based on CEVNI 4.
+Bulgaria А Bulgaria is implementing the new edition of DFND, based on CEVNI 4.
+3

 Croatia А

 Czech Republic А

 Finland Ν

 France С

 Germany А

 Hungary А

 Ireland Ν

 Italy Ν

 Lithuania А

 Luxembourg С

-Netherlands С In 2011 the Dutch Government adopted the strategy on harmonizing national inland navigation legislation.
+Netherlands С In 2011, the Dutch Government adopted the strategy on harmonizing national inland navigation legislation.
 To enable a comparison of the existing regulations which differ between the six regions, with CEVNI 4, the latter has been translated into Dutch.
 The goal is to have one inland navigation act based on CEVNI by 2015.
+4

 Norway

-Poland А
+Poland А In Poland the Order of the Ministry of Infrastructure of 28 April 2003 on Inland Waterway Navigation Code is applied, based on the CEVNI.
+5

 Republic of Moldova Ν

 Romania А

-Russian Federation Р A revision of the national Rules of Navigation on Inland Waterways of the Russian Federation is in progress.
-Revised rules to be published end 2013.

-&lt;sup>1 Information provided at the twelfth meeting of the CEVNI Expert Group on 10 December 2010.
-Information provided for the fifty-sixth session of SC.3 on 25 September 2012.
-Information communicated to the secretariat in July 2011.
-Information provided at the nineteenth meeting of the CEVNI Expert Group on 12 February 2013.
+1 Information provided at the twelfth meeting of the CEVNI Expert Group on 10 December 2010.
+2 Information provided for the fifty-sixth session of SC.3 on 25 September 2012.
+3 Information communicated to the secretariat in July 2011.
+4 Information provided at the nineteenth meeting of the CEVNI Expert Group on 12 February 2013.